+Application area

-Application area The VEGAPULS 6X is a radar sensor for continuous level measurement of liquids as well as bulk solids under different process conditions.
+The VEGAPULS 6X is a radar sensor for continuous level measurement of liquids as well as bulk solids under different process conditions.

+Antenna systems

-Antenna systems The instrument is available with different antenna systems:
+The instrument is available with different antenna systems:

-2 3 (4) 5 6 Fig. 2: Antenna systems V 1 Plastic horn antenna 2 Thread with integrated 3 Flange with encapsul 4 Hygienic fitting 5 Horn antenna 6 Flange with lens anten d antenna system ated antenna system Functional principle through its antenna.
-Th and received by the ar ne emitted signal is ntenna as an echo v ency-modulated radar signal reflected by the medium vith modified frequency.
-The istance and is converted into 3.3 Adjustmen t Local adjustment On-site adjustment of display and adjustmer d out via the integrated i Note: The housing with display and adjustment unit can be rotated by 360° for optimum readability and operability.
+Fig. 1: Antenna systems VEGAPULS 6X

+- 1 Plastic horn antenna

+- 2 Thread with integrated antenna system

+- 3 Flange with encapsulated antenna system

+- 4 Hygienic fitting

+- 5 Horn antenna

+- 6 Flange with lens antenna

+Functional principle The instrument emits a continuous, frequency-modulated radar signal through its antenna.
+The emitted signal is reflected by the medium and received by the antenna as an echo with modified frequency.
+The frequency change is proportional to the distance and is converted into the level.

+3.3 Adjustment

+Local adjustment

+On-site adjustment of the device is carried out via the integrated display and adjustment unit.

+The housing with display and adjustment unit can be rotated by 360° for optimum readability and operability.

+Wireless adjustment

-Wireless adjustment Devices with integrated Bluetooth module can be adjusted wirelessly via standard adjustment tools:
+Devices with integrated Bluetooth module can be adjusted wirelessly via standard adjustment tools: